mwhiteley16/mgf-event-mini-site/readme.md

 ## Mini Site Readme

 This child theme is a template for the Mobile Growth Fellowship mini-sites.

+## Requirements

+  - Genesis FrameWork
+  - Advanced Custom Fields Pro Plugin
-It is reusable and requires the Mobile Growth Functionality Plugin
+  - Mobile Growth Functionality Plugin (see other repository)

 ## Changelog